tylerdr/sprinter-website/src/pages/about/index.md

     future goals.
 With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.
   content2: >
+    We train in sprints to help your business run the marathon.
 Our entire process starts with a simple conversation.
 This is rooted in our belief that developing a relationship with our clients is just as important as developing the software.
 That’s why we conduct a mandatory consultation before creating or offering any tech-based solutions.
 This method of consulting before creating is what separates us from our competitors and ensures you receive only the best results.
 After consulting, we begin